 - Assisted BlackRock, Inc. and its subsidiary First Reserve Energy Infrastructure GP II Limited, to conduct due diligence regarding First Reserve’s acquisition of Gas Natural, Inc., the parent company of Bangor Natural Gas Company (Bangor Gas).
 Sarah subsequently obtained MPUC approval of the acquisition by negotiating a settlement agreement resolving all issues pertaining to the proposed merger.

 - Represented Consolidated Communications Holdings, Inc. in obtaining MPUC approval of Consolidated’s acquisition of FairPoint Communications, Inc. The all-stock transaction was valued at approximately $1.3 billion including debt and based on present equity value.
-Sarah assisted Consolidated in obtaining support for approval of merger from all interested parties (with the exception of the employee unions who ultimately did not oppose the settlement).

 - Ongoing representation of a wind energy generation facility to negotiate a purchase and sale agreements for renewable energy credits.